Data-Ezequiel17/Databricks-Axogen/README.md

 + Displays multiple tables and charts showing KPIs, metrics and other critical data in an interactive way.
 + Use AI agents to query, analyze, and visualize without writing code.
++ Sends e-mail alerts when pipeline fails or succeeds along with pipeline run metrics.

 </details>